rodolfojcj/prestashop-cookbook/README.md

   ]
 }
 ```
-When using from another cookbook, you can override several attributes according to your needs.
+When using it from another cookbook, you can override several attributes according to your needs.
 For example:

 ```
 node.default['prestashop']['db_name'] = 'my_custom_database'